-- This lesson introduces a new instructional practice: Rhyme Time.
-Introduce it with a song, and explicitly model and support students as they familiarize themselves with the practice. - During Work Time A, students continue to use the poem, now focusing on identifying rhyming words.
+During Work Time A, students continue to use the poem, now focusing on identifying rhyming words.
 They begin with a game that provides an introduction to the concept of rhyming and then revisit the poem, listening for words that rhyme (have the same ending sound).
 Phonemic awareness, the ability to focus on the separate, individual sounds (phonemes), is crucial for reading and spelling development.
 When students have trouble separating phonemes (sounds) in words, it can be challenging to attach phonemes to graphemes (letters) and use that knowledge to decode (read) and encode (spell) words.
 Rhyming develops this phonemic awareness, teaching students to group words together according to larger sound units.
 Rhyme Time guides students to analyze sounds in spoken words (RF.K.2a).

-During Cycle 1, students learned the letters "a" (/a/) and "t" (/t/), and in the first half of Cycle 2, students learned the letters "h" (/h/) and "p" (/p/).
-Review of these graphemes and phonemes are woven through the second half of Cycle 2 using the poem and Letter-Sound Chant.
+■ During Cycle 1, students learned the letters "a" (/a/) and "t" (/t/), and in Cycle 2, students learned "h" (/h/) and "p" (/p/).
+Review of these graphemes and phonemes are woven in Cycle 3 through the poem and the Letter-Sound Chant.

-In the Closing, students debrief a specific new learning or skill from the lesson and reflect on why it may be important to becoming a proficient reader and writer.
-Throughout the module, guide students toward more specific responses (example: "You start the letter 'h' from the head line and go straight down.
-I think that's important because it's easier to pull the pencil down than it is to push it up").
+■ In the Closing, students debrief a specific new learning or skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
+Throughout the module, guide students toward more specific responses (example: "To make a new rhyming word, you can change the first sound and keep the last sound the same.
+I think that's important because it helps you create new words").
 Consider asking students to name how habits of character (examples: persevering, listening to a partner) may contribute to becoming proficient readers and writers.